slax0rr/BaseModel/README.md

 Base model for CodeIgniter, helps you with your database operations in the model. it auto guesses the table name from the model class name, saves you the hassle of soft deletes and more.
 BaseModel is also used by [BaseController](https://github.com/slax0rr/BaseModel).

 The idea for the BaseModel came from Jamie Rumbelows [base model](https://github.com/jamierumbelow/codeigniter-base-model), with some additions and changes.
-At this point I would also like to thank [Marco Monteiro](https://github.com/mpmont) and [Sami Keinänen](https://github.com/skope) for their help.

 If you run into issues or have questions/ideas, please submit a ticket here on [GitHub](https://github.com/slax0rr/BaseModel/issues).

 This is still in development phase, but is production ready.
 It has only been tested with mySQL, and at the time will probably work only with mySQL, although other drivers support has been added, but is EXPERIMENTAL.